aardev14/Pesto/README.md

 2. **Order List**: Order the list in descending order by word length.
 This is important for how the algorithm checks for bad passwords.

 ### Evaluate
-1. **Normalize Password**: Normalize the password based on Leet values.
+1. **Normalize Password**: Set the password p to all lowercase.
+This ensures that the password is in lowercase for consistent processing.
+Normalize the password based on Leet values.
+Leet substitutions are character replacements commonly used to represent letters with symbols or numbers.
+For example, "leet" can be represented as "1337".
+This step modifies the password string p accordingly.
 2. **Match Password**:

 <p align="justify">
   <img src="https://github.com/aardev14/Pesto/assets/51981572/d839f939-be23-4330-837a-5a2f98bc0eae" alt="Pesto" width="384" align="right">

-- Set the password p to all lowercase: This ensures that the password is in lowercase for consistent processing.

-- Make all leet substitutions on p: This step applies leet substitutions, which are character replacements commonly used to represent letters with symbols or numbers.
-For example, "leet" can be represented as "1337".
-This step modifies the password string p accordingly.

 - Initialize the banned word count to 0: This variable keeps track of the number of banned words found in the password.

 - Initialize the good character count to 0: This variable counts the number of valid (non-banned) characters in the password.